sgorblex-unimi/mars-GameOfLife/README.md

 # Mars-GameOfLife [WIP]
 Mars-GameOfLife is a MIPS assembly implementation of the popular cellular automation by Conway, specifically thought to run on the Mars emulator.

 The project is still a Work in Progress.
-Currently there's a main game implementation, a title screen, a menu with a loadable preset and some procedures.
+Most of the features have been implemented, however there are still improvements to be made.

 ## What is Game of Life
 [Game of Life] is a cellular automation devised by John Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
 It is Turing complete and can simulate a universal constructor or any other Turing machine.
+[Wikipedia]

 [Game of Life]: https://en.wikipedia.org/wiki/Conway's_Game_of_Life